isiargonauta/FeedIoBundle/README.md

 - A generic StreamController built to write all your feeds.
 This controller is able to send a 304 HTTP Code if the feed didn't change since the last visit
 - A generic StorageInterface to handle read/write operations on a data source
 - Commands to save external feeds' content
+- A data model made of basic entities to store feeds and their items
+- A simple interface to manage feeds
+- A CRUD interface

 Keep informed about new releases and incoming features : http://debril.org/category/feed-io